chikin030611/Azure-Speech-Avatar/README.md

 (I forgot to change git user before commiting the changes, so Joe was also the contributor lol.)

-Basic sample is the TTS talking avatar which only speaks the prompt you have given.
+**Basic** sample is the TTS talking avatar which only speaks the prompt you have given.

-Chat sample is the TTS talking avatar integrated with Azure OpenAI ChatGPT, which analyzes the text and gives out the ansewr.
+**Chat** sample is the TTS talking avatar integrated with *Azure OpenAI ChatGPT*, which analyzes the text and gives out the ansewr.

 # Basic Sample